- Duathlon Category A, B – Stage 1 of Duathlon (2 loops of 20km)

-Rolling start – riders will be led out by a marshall vehicle for approximately 1 km to the start of the mountain bike section.
+Rolling start – riders will be led out by a marshall vehicle for just over 1 km to the start of the mountain bike section.

 The mountain bike stage will cover a variety of terrain over approximately 20 km.
 The first section is along a winding village road connecting the communities.
 All the trails and turns will be marked, so keep a watch out for the signage as there are many trails and only the race route is marked.

 The first part of the village road is hard surface, but once clear of the houses this changes to a loose surface that will require attention.
 The next section follows an agriculture project road that winds through the hilly terrain surrounding the village.
 While not overly technical, the steep downhill sections require caution and the sharp up hill will require some grunting.
 The project road leads to a jungle trail that will require some additional hike-a-bike.
 The downhill sections are tricky and technical and once back in the valley lead to some fast and flowing single track through the farmland.
 Crossing the valley through the farmland trails leads to another project road with trails providing great views of the surrounding area and eventually leading back to the start / finish area.
 This is lap 1; the finish for the sprint events and the half way point for those on the longer routes.

 - Duathlon Category A, B, C – Stage 2 of Duathlon (12km)

 - Trail Run Category D – 1 loop of 20km

 Competitors will be flagged off in waves to reduce numbers in any one group.